Help CenterStudent Handbook

 - Any additional materials or evidence that may substantially alter a decision.

 The Director of Academics, a Student Advisor, and one additional SL staff member will review the appeal and render a decision on the appeal within 30 days.
+The result of the appeal review will be provided to the student via the email address on file in the student’s account and is final.

 All documentation concerning a question of student conduct and the academic honesty policy will be added to a student's records, including original submissions, alleged plagiarism sources, grades, partner reviews of information, appeals, email conversations, and any other supporting materials.